 Rwanda Gorilla Doctors

-AWHP is dedicated to protecting the freedom and habitats of the last remaining 50,000 wild horses.
+America’s wild horses, a native species reintroduced to North America by Spanish explorers, are an important part of our heritage and a living symbol of spirit of the American West.
+Over 200 years ago, there were 2 million wild horses roaming public lands in 11 western states.
+Today that number on the range is less than 73,000 and continues to decline at a staggering rate.
 Since 1971, the U.S. government has rounded up and captured over 270,000 wild horses and removed them from public lands that were designated for them.
 40% of their habitat has been wiped out.
-Inviato made a $250 donation in 2015 to the AWHP to help their mission to keep these national icons free to be wild.
-We recommend a visit to Mustang Monument to experience the work that is being done first-hand.
+Both Return To Freedom and AWHP are dedicated to preserving our Wild Horses.
+Inviato made a $250 donation in 2016 to AWHP and will be making a donation in 2018 to Return To Freedom for their sanctuary.
+We recommend a visit to Return to Freedom to experience the work that is being done first-hand.
 Learn more about AWHPC here.